annakopp/Minesweeper/README.md

 A command line [minesweeper][1] game written in Ruby.
 The game supports two grid sizes.
 There are 10 randomly placed mines on the 9x9 board and 40 mines on the 16x16 board.

-Each turn, the player chooses an action (R for reveal, F for flag) and a coordinate (e.g. "F00" will place a flag in the top left corner of the board).
+Each turn, the player chooses an action (R for reveal, F for flag) and a coordinate (e.g. "F 0 0" will place a flag in the top left corner of the board).
 Squares without any surrounding bombs are automatically revealed.
 The game ends when all spaces have been either revealed or flagged.

 ####Saving and High Scores